 But while the country has over several decades recruited a teacher workforce, it has done little to ensure the quality of this workforce.
-Studies suggest that Indonesian teachers have low levels of subject knowledge and pedagogical skills (Jalal and Mustafa 2001; World Bank 2015) and often fail to turn up to work (Chang et al. 2014; McKenzie et.al 2014).
+Studies suggest that Indonesian teachers have low levels of subject knowledge and pedagogical skills (Jalal and Mustafa 2001; World

+Bank 2015) and often fail to turn up to work (Chang et al. 2014; McKenzie et.al 2014).
 The reasons for this situation are many and varied.
-They include poor quality teacher training (both preservice and in-service), low teacher pay (teachers were generally considered to be poorly paid prior to the introduction of the teacher certification program), and the failure of the teacher certification program to significantly lift teacher capabilities with regards to subject knowledge and pedagogy (Chang et al 2014; Jalal and Mustafa 2001).
+They include poor quality teacher training (both pre-service and in-service), low teacher pay (teachers were generally considered to be poorly paid prior to the introduction of the teacher certification program), and the failure of the teacher certification program to significantly lift teacher capabilities with regards to subject knowledge and pedagogy (Chang et al 2014; Jalal and Mustafa 2001).
 Importantly for our purposes, these reasons also include performance disincentives created by the nature of teacher career trajectories.
 A highly bureaucratic approach to promotion, widespread politicization of senior appointments in the school system and education bureaucracy, and widespread corruption within the education bureaucracy have combined to create a context in which promotions and appointments are either sold to the highest bidder or given to political allies.
 Ambitious teachers have consequently had little incentive to excel in subject knowledge and pedagogy and great incentive to cultivate linkages to senior administrative and political figures instead.
-Alternatively, they have had reason to pursue external income generating opportunities through moonlighting such as by running businesses or taking teaching opportunities at other educational institutions even if this means abandoning teaching responsibilities at their home institution (Widyoko 2011; Ilfiyah et al 2015).
+Alternatively, they have had reason to pursue external income generating opportunities through moonlighting such as by running businesses or taking teaching opportunities at other educational institutions even if this means abandoning teaching responsibilities at their home institution (Widoyoko 2011; Ilfiyah et al 2015).

 Technocratic efforts to reform Indonesia's education system during the late New Order and post-New Order periods did not directly address these problems in any serious way, the focus of donors and government technocrats vis-à-vis teacher management instead being on improving teacher competencies through the teacher certification program and measures to effect a more equitable and efficient distribution of teachers (Chang et al 2014; Al Samarrai et al 2012).
 At the same time, decentralization delivered greater control over teacher management to predatory elites at the local level.
 In this context, as we will see in detail below, struggles over policies related to teacher career trajectories have had a different dynamic to many other education policy issues examined in this report.
-Whereas struggles over the legal status of educational institutions, international standard schools, the national exam, and the curriculum were triggered by neoliberal reforms driven by technocratic elements, struggles over teacher career trajectory have been driven by competition between different sections of the predatory elite over the control of patronage networks and the rents associated with them in the wake of decentralization or attempts by technocrats to ameliorate the effects of policies supported by these elites.
+Struggles over the legal status of educational institutions, international standard schools, the national exam, and the curriculum were triggered by predatory and progressive resistance to neoliberal reforms driven by technocratic elements.
+By contrast, struggles over teacher career trajectories have been driven by i) competition between different sections of the predatory elite over the control of patronage networks and associated rents in the wake of decentralization; and ii) technocratic pushback against policy changes supported by predatory elites that had negative implications for the government budget and teachers' incentives to enhance their performance.